1. Swim 500 yards continuously

 Quality over quantity.
 A big year deserves goals that meet it.

-Started April 5, 2026 · Review April 5, 2027 · Last check-in May 21, 2026
+Started April 5, 2026 · Review April 5, 2027 · Last check-in June 19, 2026

-Even two days a week.
+Started—went once on Monday.
 The habit built now pays dividends for decades, especially as a woman.

 In progress—building on it every week with AI healthcare trend summaries, turning into a living map of players, gaps, and intersections.